sjtu-YizhouYao/sjtu-YizhouYao.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the Shanghai Jiao Tong University (2023- now), supervised by Prof. Chaoping Xing.
-I am supposed to graduate in spring, 2027.
 In general, I have broad interests in zero-knowledge proofs and secure multi-party computation.
 More concretely, these days I am paying particular attentions to distributive proof systems, pseudorandom correlation generators/functions, arithmetic garbled circuits, homomorphic secret sharings, and so on.

 <h2 id="education"> Education</h2>